felipelouza/gsa-is/experiments/README.md

 make run DIR=dataset INPUT=input-10000.txt K=10000 MODE=6
 ```

-One can change to 64 bits integers (when n > 2^31) setting M64 to 1.
+It is possible to change to 64 bits integers (when n > 2^31), setting M64 to 1.

 ```sh
 make clean